okamidash/oxide.one/readme.md

 `grant "rndc-key" zonesub ANY;`

 ## Network Setup

 Networks are managed across the oxide.one realm with Network Manager.

 The 'stack' shall behave as follows.

-physical interface -> vlan interface -> bridge interface.
+physical interface -> VLAN interface -> bridge interface.

 The physical interface should retain it's original name.